 - Murloc Warleader – This card is either amazing or useless.
 Keep it only if you have other small Murlocs in your starting hand, especially Vilefin Inquisitor.
 It’s really bad by itself, but it gets much better if you can start buffing your stuff.

 - Rallying Blade – While it’s good removal, you’d prefer not to have to use your face too much to remove minions against aggressive decks.
-Best kept with Righteous Protector in hand.

 Vs Slow Decks